StevenMayher/432-2022/projectB/proposal_plans.md

 Out 1 | "How would you rate your memory at the present time?"
 (5 categories, "Excellent", "Very Good", "Good", "Fair", and "Poor"; variable RD101)
 RQ 1 | How well can a person's rating of their own memory be predicted based on their binge drinking habits, fall history, and stroke history?
-Model 2 | A logistic model fit using a generalized linear model and logit link Out 2 | The second outcome, RC271, describes participant responses to the question, "" (**that's all I received.**)
+Model 2 | A logistic model fit using a generalized linear model and logit link Out 2 | The second outcome, RC271, describes participant responses to the question, "Has a doctor ever told you that you have had problems with depression?"
+(Yes or No)
 RQ 2 | How well can a person's depression history be predicted based on their binge drinking habits, education level, and marital status?
-Samples | 15002 in Model 1, 15688
+Samples | 2500 in each, split into 1500 for model building and 1000 for model testing.
-Status | **REVISION REQUESTED**.
-You need to reduce that sample size to something like 2500 complete cases at the most, and probably use 1500 to fit models, and 1000 to evaluate them afterwards.
-Tell me how you plan to do that.
-You didn't specify Outcome 2 in the form - all I received is listed above.
-I hope you can come up with something other than just a binary outcome there, but I'll allow it if that's what you really want to do.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)